bisdn/bisdn.github.io/introduction_overall_system_architecture.md

 ## Recommended setup
 The fully integrated configuration takes advantage of all of Basebox components.

-The control plane and all the logic associated with it resides within [Baseboxd][baseboxd_gh] and CAWR.
-They two are usually located on the same physical device or VM.
-Baseboxd implements all of the standard L2 and L3 n twork switching and routing functionality.
-CAWR creates a single big switch abstraction for Baseboxd and enables multi-switch scalability.
+The control plane and all the logic associated with it resides within [baseboxd][baseboxd_gh] and CAWR.
+They two are usually located on the same physical device or VM. baseboxd implements all of the standard L2 and L3 n twork switching and routing functionality.
+CAWR creates a single big switch abstraction for baseboxd and enables multi-switch scalability.

 The configuration information is stored in a highly-available and resilient [etcd][etcd_gh] cluster.
-Any changes to the configuration stored there are automatically propagated to Baseboxd through the [*etcd_connector*][etcd_connector].
-This is why the *etcd_connector* has to be co-located with Baseboxd.
-This also makes the etcd our Baseboxd configuration API (for details check the API section of the documentation).
+Any changes to the configuration stored there are automatically propagated to baseboxd through the [*etcd_connector*][etcd_connector].
+This is why the *etcd_connector* has to be co-located with baseboxd.
+This also makes the etcd our baseboxd configuration API (for details check the API section of the documentation).
 On the OpenStack side, the [Neutron][neutron_gh] [ML2 plugin][ml2] writes to our etcd cluster, effectively configuring Basebox.

 Down in the data plane we expect each OpenStack compute node to be connected to the Basebox switches with a pair of interfaces (each to a different switch).
 The interfaces should be configured as an LACP bond.
 This configuration, again, ensures high performance and adds resilience to the setup.